KnoyanMitsu/Auto-Retry-HSR/README.md

 <p>and yeah this first python project i made</p>

 > [!CAUTION]
 > Disclaimer: By using this script, you acknowledge and accept full responsibility for any potential consequences, including the risk of being banned.
-The author of this script is not liable for any actions taken against your account or any other related outcomes. so USE YOUR OWN RISK.
+The author of this script is not liable for any actions taken against your account. so USE YOUR OWN RISK.

 > [!WARNING]
 > This script auto retry and auto recharge using stella jade, traiblazer power,traiblazer power recovery. so ALWAYS WATCH IT if done CTRL+C on terminal/CMD. if you have idea Pull Request it